Donttu/defalt/README.md

 [![GitHub repo](https://img.shields.io/badge/GitHub-defalt-181717?logo=github)](https://github.com/Donttu/defalt)
 [![C#](https://img.shields.io/badge/C%23-12.0-239120?logo=c-sharp)](https://docs.microsoft.com/en-us/dotnet/csharp/)

-A modern Discord bot built with Discord.Net and .NET 9.0, designed mainly for reaction-based role assignment across multiple servers to begin with.
+A Discord bot built with Discord.Net and .NET 9.0.
 All the features developed are based on the needs of me and my peers.
-The bot is not intended to be deployed by anyone else other than me, but for demonstration and practice purposes, I decided to share something here.
+The bot is not intended to be deployed by anyone else other than me, but for demonstration and practice purposes, I decided to share it here.

 ## Current Features